-Two semesters prior to graduation, the Registrar's Office must submit to the concerned Academic Advisors and students a graduation list of potential candidates for graduation for verification.
+Two semesters prior to graduation, the Office of the Registrar must submit to the concerned Academic Advisors and students a graduation list of potential candidates for graduation for verification.
 This list must include the following:

 - The already completed requirements for the degree; - The requirements, which remain to be completed for graduation; - The cumulative GPA for the degree; - The major courses and the core courses average.